Glanville Williams: Legal career

 Williams's Textbook of Criminal Law (London: Steven & Sons, 1983) is on a United States list of the most cited legal books.
 The Textbook of Criminal Law, was arguably his best work, as he drew on 50 years of expertise in the area.
 Williams was well into his seventies when he wrote the 1983 volume.
 It is a magisterial book written in Socratic style.
 Williams published article after article in top refereed journals, even in his eighties.
 He was arguably the greatest legal thinker of the twentieth century.
 His groundbreaking Criminal Law: The General Part (Steven & Sons, London, 1961) is a classic still widely read and cited.
 Similarly, his Textbook of Criminal Law, remains a standard textbook for judges, barristers, professors and students.

 Williams's influence in the highest courts was sustained and significant.
 One notable example is in R v Shivpuri [1986] A.C.
 1, where the defendant imported harmless vegetable material akin to snuff believing he was importing drugs.
 The House of Lords held: "it was immaterial that the appellant was unsure of the exact nature of the substance in his possession in that in any event he believed that he was dealing with either heroin or cannabis the importation of which was prohibited."
 Lord Bridge of Harwich stated:

-John Spencer, summed up his massive contribution in 1997: "Nowadays Williams is best known as a writer on criminal law, where his fame rests on four books, the influence of which has been enormous.
-First among these stands his Criminal Law: the General Part (1953), a 900-page text concerned, as he explained in the preface, "to search out the general rules of the criminal law, i.e. those applying to more than one crime".
-The Proof of Guilt (1955) is a comparative account of the rules by which criminal cases are tried in England and Wales, penetrating in its analysis of the merits of our system as well as its defects.
+John Spencer, summed up his massive contribution in 1997:

-The Sanctity of Life and the Criminal Law (1958) examines the philosophical basis for laws against contraception, sterilisation, artificial insemination, abortion, suicide and euthanasia; when it appeared it was very controversial.
-The fourth book is his 1,000-page Textbook of Criminal Law (1978).
-This was a successful student textbook, and would be one still if he had ever managed to finish the third edition, on which he had been labouring for 14 years at the time of his death.
-In 2012, Dennis Baker edited a new third edition of this textbook, continuing the socratic style of the originals.
+In 2012, Dennis Baker edited a new third edition of Williams' Textbook of Criminal Law, continuing the Socratic style of the originals.

 In The Sanctity of Life and the Criminal Law (1957), Williams criticised Christian, especially Roman Catholic, opposition to contraception, artificial insemination, sterilisation, abortion, suicide and euthanasia.